saisantosh28/fyle-internship-challenge-23/README.md

    cd fyle-internship-challenge-23
    ```

-3. Install the required dependencies by running:
+3. Install the necessary dependencies by executing:
    ```bash
    npm install
    ```

-4. To perform Unit Testing:
+4. To conduct unit testing, run the following command:
    ```bash
    ng test
    ```

-5. Start the app by running:
+5. Launch the app by running:
    ```bash
    ng serve
    ```

-6. Open your web browser and visit [http://localhost:4200](http://localhost:4200/) to use the fyle-internship-challenge-23 app.
+6. Open your web browser and navigate to http://localhost:4200 to access the fyle-internship-challenge-23 app locally.

-7. Here is the deployment link which is deployed using Github pages:
+7. Additionally, you can access the deployed version of the app using the following link:
     ```bash
     https://saisantosh28.github.io/fyle-internship-challenge-23/
     ```